karo91161/wanderra/README.md

 - 🔐 **Fake login** for simulated authentication flow (in progress)
 - 💳 Product & pricing page
 - 🗺️ Interactive map with Leaflet
-- 📍 City and country list with detail view (WIP)
+- 📍 City and country list with detail view (WIP) and city deletion
-- ➕ Form to add new cities (in progress)
+- ➕ Form to add new cities with current map position (using geolocation data)

 ---